I’ve encountered this often. People confuse learning with education and vice versa. But they are different.

 I would say the “academy” has misaligned incentives.
 Universities reproduce the memes and narratives of power.
 Tenures and publishing quotas, funding cuts, tradeoffs and industry influence, endowment funds, donors and pressure of where money goes when it is “given”.
 Education is teaching and training.
 But in universities.
 The purpose for the most part is to perpetuate the status quo.
 Models and maps of the world.
 There is a place for this.
 We couldn’t build our modern civilisation, all the infrastructure we have, if we didn’t have this.
 For example, civil engineering is deterministic.
 The knowledge of mathematical constants is used to test geometrical patterns, weight bearing, material densities and strengths, and the trajectory of a bridge being constructed in sections or to meet in the middle.
 We needed institutionalised learning (education) for this.
 All the engineers need to be basing their view of the world on the same explanatory models.
 The same laws of physics.

 Learning in comparison is organic, instinctual and natural.
 It is life.
 Constant change.
 Non linear.
 Animals, plants, fungus, insects all do it etc. Learning is encoded in our DNA.
 We watch, mimic and make connections as we are exposed to stimuli.
-We do, we try and fail, repeat and learn.
+We play, we do, we try and fail, repeat and learn.
 We immerse ourselves in the experience (kairos time).
 In the stories and meaning they imbue.
 It’s an ongoing process of discovery.
 Developing know what to know how.
+Embodied knowledge and cognition come more through learning by playing and doing than reading a book, blog post, or listening to a podcast.
+We have too much cerebral, abstracted knowledge and not enough that is truly embodied.
 Kids don’t always need the know-why.
 Adults are slightly different but I believe this is related to our bias to action and problem solving we have as a result of institutionalised learning.
 E.g. I want to learn this so I can get a better job.
 I want to learn this so I can get a promotion.
 I want to learn this because I need to solve a problem.
 Not harnessing natural curiosity and intrinsic motivation.
+Importantly that problem identification is situated in the paradigm we are all interwoven with.
+Our broader operating system for modern civilisation if you will.

 But it’s easy to get bogged down in semantics with this so I will avoid explaining as my time (kronos) constraints mean it will likely end up more incoherent than I would like it to be.
 Hence part of the problem.

 Our interfaces for expressing ourselves are limiting.
 Can I type of the speed of my thought?
 No. I can’t even speak at the speed of thought most of the time.
 Unless I’ve taken some psilocybin and decide to spit out a cypher.
 It’s also linear.
 Learning sometimes needs deep uninterrupted time.
-From what I understand it is that the best learning happens when the interface matches speed of the brain making connections.
+From what I understand it is that the best learning happens when the interface matches speed of the brain and body making connections.
 Conversations and observations.
-We learn best in environments that reflect this natural style of learning.
+Playing and practice.
+We learn best in environments that reflect this natural style of learning that taps into intrinsic motivators and the inner curiosity that is the best drive of learning.
 How do I teach my child about physics?
 Through conversations and demonstrations.
 Showing them how it works in simple aspects of life and how the world works.
-Questioning and discussion in real time and in a context that harnesses any immediate motivation.
+Letting them play with and feel the cause and effect.
+Questioning and discussion in real time and in a context that harnesses any immediate intrinsic motivation.
 Yes, motivation…the why.